 - Has all the macro and micronutrients that your plant needs

-- Not prone to overfeeding (but still possible)
+- Not prone to overfeeding (but definitely still possible)

 - Over 40 proprietary ingredients for improved essential oil and resin content

-- Pricey, but it does treat 200 gallons of water
+- It’s a bit pricey, but it does treat 200 gallons of water

 - You need to be cautious during the preparation to ensure the plant will get its needed nutrients